Romans 7

 The commandment is vindicated as holy, righteous, and good while sin is exposed as utterly sinful.

-13 Did then that which is good become death to me?
-May it never be!
-But sin, that it might be shown to be sin, was producing death in me through that which is good; that through the commandment sin might become exceedingly sinful.
+13 Did that which is good, then, become death to me?
+Certainly not!
+But in order that sin might be exposed as sin, it produced death in me through what was good, so that through the commandment sin might become utterly sinful.

 Paul describes the conflict of desiring the good yet practicing what he hates because sin still dwells within.